Covid 3rd wave may see half the cases recorded during second surge, says govt panel scientist | Health

 Agarwal also explained the reasons behind the delay in coming out with an analysis for the third wave.

-"It took us a while to do the analysis for three reasons.
-First, loss of immunity in recovered population.
+''It took us a while to do the analysis for three reasons.
+First, loss of immunity in the recovered population.
 Second, vaccination induced immunity.
-Each of these two (factors) need to be estimated for future.
+Each of these two need to be estimated for the future.

-"And third, how to incorporate these two factors in the Sutra model.
-Fortunately, it turned out that both can be incorporated by suitably changing contact rate and reach parameters.
-So that takes care of the third factor.
-The first two factors required detailed analysis," he tweeted.
+''And third, how to incorporate these two factors in the Sutra model.
+Fortunately, it turned out that both can be incorporated by suitably changing contact rate and reach parameters...
+The first two factors required detailed analysis,'' he tweeted.

-Agarwal added that his team went through studies done in the past on loss of immunity while making the Sutra Model.
+Agarwal added that his team went through studies done in the past on loss of immunity while making the projections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)